cturek/home/docs/classes.md

 Algorithm design, analysis, and correctness.
 Design techniques including divide-and-conquer and dynamic programming.
 Analysis techniques including solutions to recurrence relations and amortization.
 Correctness techniques including invariants and inductive proofs.
 Applications including sorting and searching, graph theoretic problems such as shortest path and network flow, and topics selected from arithmetic circuits, parallel algorithms, computational geometry, and others.
 An introduction to computational complexity, NP-completeness, and approximation algorithms.

-Taught by Professor Chris Stone, SP23.
+Taught by Chris Stone, SP23.

 # CS 70: Data Structures and Program Development